Welcome to HSU Take's Back The Tap

 During the spring 2009 semester, TBTT submitted a grant proposal to the Humboldt Energy Independence Fund (HEIF) requesting funds to purchase a Hydration Station and to create a series of educational short-films.
 On May 12, 2009, the HEIF committee awarded TBTT the grant.

 The hygienic, hands-free Hydration Stations (located in the Depot and the K & A building) provide people with an alternative to bottled water by dispensing free, filtered tap water.
 We hope that these units will help to break the negative perceptions people have about drinking tap water while encouraging folks to take back the tap, meaning that a shift in the way we view our public drinking water systems will galvanize a demand in drinking water infrastructure improvements and investment nationwide, which is a way to combat the privatization of our water systems while improving the quality of our drinking water.
-We also hope the presence of the Hydration Stations will result in a noticeable decrease in the consumption of bottled water on campus.

 Furthermore, the Hydration Stations indirectly address the energy embedded in bottled water.
 About 80,000 single-use, plastic water bottles are sold at HSU each year.
 The production, transportation, storage and disposal of bottled water to meet HSU’s annual bottled water demand requires approximately 43 barrels of oil per academic year and releases 35,300 pounds of carbon dioxide into the atmosphere.